ni/ams-capabilities/CONTRIBUTING.md

   1. Select "Insert" > "VI(s)..."
   1. Select all the VIs and select current folder to add all or repeat the last step to add them separately.
 1. Save Changes
-Note: If you have polymorphic VIs only add the polymorphy VI to the palette and not the once it contains
+Note: If you have polymorphic VIs only add the polymorphic VI to the palette and not the once it contains

 ## After adding a Capability
 When you are done creating a capability, also add the description on the README.md in order to describe what the capability is good for and what it should do / be used for inside a driver